gsteixeira/django-except-catcher/README.md

 ![django-except-catcher Logo](/except_catcher/static/except_catcher/logo.png)

-Exceptions are stored and presented in a list where you can find similar exceptions and look their html representation just like in development django's debug.
+Exceptions are stored and listed so you can find similar errors and look their "yellow page", just like in django's debug error page.

-It does not require instalation of any daemon in order to work, just a regular django module.
+It does not require instalation of any daemon in order to work, just install a regular django module.

 Inspired in django's AdminMailHandler.